Deals with the devil? Sounds like it should be creepy!

 * Grell's reaction to viewing Beast's death record (''and her "relation" to Sebastian'') can either be absolutely hilarious or absolutely disturbing.

-** Speaking of which, really how Sebastian went about seducing Beast can be disturbing to some viewers.
-They were outside alone at night, he persisted both while she was at a low point and while it was obvious she wanted nothing to do with him, he constrained her twice so that she could not move nor try to fight him again while he propositioned her, and then he played her emotionally until she finally gives in.
-At best there was certainly an degree of pressuring going on, but at worst the ambiance of the whole thing makes it very reminiscent to rape through coercion (Sebastian's choice of words, predator-like demeanor, and Beast looking absolutely miserable during the sex does not help at all).
+** Speaking of the infamous scene, just how Sebastian seduced Beast can be unsettling to some viewers.
+They were outside alone at night, he persisted both while she was at a low point and while it was obvious she wanted nothing to do with him, he constrained her to prevent her from fighting or moving while he propositioned her, and then he played her emotionally until she finally gave in albeit while still obviously depressed. [[ManipulativeBastard Manipulation/Pressuring]] at one of its most finest and darkest, and the overall ambiance of the scene (Sebastian's overall demeanor at the time, his prior "incidents" with Beast (getting too close to her crotch without her consent), and Beast's obvious misery during the sex) did not help at all.

 * Doctor, after telling Sebastian and Ciel the whole story behind the children kidnapping, actually had a nerve to ask [[spoiler: Ciel of hiring him!
 Or recommending him to the Queen because "she's not getting any younger" and "could use some maintenance".
 To prove how brilliant he is, he made a lovely little demonstration on how he "extracted" the material needed to make artificial body parts.]]
 Ciel '''snapped'''.